 The music isn't the only paranormal activity going on in Duntrune Castle.
 Witnesses claim to have seen furniture moving on its own, and objects have mysteriously been thrown against the walls by an unseen force and shattered to the floor.

 A favorite Scottish home for the Royal Family, Balmoral Castle is located in Aberdeenshire.
-It was purchased in 1852 by Prince Albert for his wife, Queen Victoria.
+Prince Albert purchased it in 1852 for his wife, Queen Victoria.
 The original castle was torn down once Prince Albert's new castle was completed in 1856; it was built only 100 yards from the original castle.
 A stone was placed where the front door of the original castle once was.

-A beloved friend of Queen Victoria, John Brown, a servant, is frequently seen moving about the castle corridors.
-It was rumored that the Queen was in love with Brown.
-His ghost was reportedly seen by Queen Elizabeth II during a stay in the castle.
+A beloved friend of Queen Victoria, John Brown, a servant, frequently appears moving about the castle corridors.
+Rumor suggests the Queen was in love with Brown.
+Queen Elizabeth II saw his ghost during a stay in the castle.

 The Crathes Castle in Aberdeenshire was home to the Burnett family from the last half of the 1500s until the family donated the castle and its gardens to the National Trust for Scotland in 1951.
 Not a famously known Scottish family, the Burnetts were highly distinguished admirals, generals, judges, and bishops.
 The main part of the castle is six stories high.

-The Green Lady is mostly seen in the castle tower.
+People mostly see the Green Lady in the castle tower.
 Witnesses have seen her move across the tower room to pick up a ghost child and then walk through the fireplace, disappearing.
 Even Queen Victoria once witnessed the ghostly figure.
 The tower room is known as The Green Lady's Room.

 During renovations, the skeletons of a woman and child were discovered in the wall near the fireplace.
-Their identities are unknown and they were given a "proper burial," but the apparitions continue to be seen in the tower.
+Their identities are unknown and they were given a "proper burial," but the apparitions continue to appear in the tower.

 Built in the late 17th century near the head of Glen Lyon, Meggernie Castle sits between Perth and Kinross.
 Its gardens were replanted during the mid-19th century.
 The castle estate landscaping includes the amazing original Caledonian pine forest.
 The grounds are so incredible Meggernie has been dubbed a "work of art."

 The castle has a rather fun ghost, a very flirtatious female called the White Lady.
-She isn't shy at all and loves to be seen.
-She reveals herself to the castle staff workers regularly and loves to flirt with male visitors.
+She isn't shy at all and loves to appear.
+She reveals herself to the castle staff workers regularly and flirts with male visitors.
 Male guests have claimed the White Lady kissed them, waking them from sleep.
 The story about this apparition identifies her as the wife of the Menzies clan chieftain.

-The White Lady is a unique ghost since she has two halves - upper torso and lower body- that are seen in different parts of the castle.
-The lower half of her body is seen wandering the lower floors of the castle and the castle grounds.
+The White Lady is a unique ghost since she has two halves--upper torso and lower body--that appear in different parts of the castle.
+The lower half of her body wanders the lower floors of the castle and the castle grounds.
 Her upper half materializes along the upper castle floors, especially the staircase.
 The White Lady story explains that her jealous husband murdered her and then chopped her body in half so it would be easier to dispose of her remains.
 She's never seen whole, just in halves.

 The Eilean Donan Castle is perhaps the most recognized Scottish castle thanks to the Highlander films.
 The castle was built in the 13th century by the Clan Mackenzie and Clan Macrae as a defense against the vikings.
 The castle shielded Robert the Bruce and later was used as a stronghold during the Jacobite Rebellion.

 It's steeped in a bloody past.
 For example, the Earl of Moray ordered the heads of 50 men he had slain to be displayed on the castle walls.
-In 1719, it was destroyed by the English government and sat in ruins until 1911 when Lt.
-Colonel John Macrae-Gilstrap purchased the castle and began restoring it.
-The restoration was completed in 1932.
+In 1719, the English government destroyed the castle, and it sat in ruins until 1911 when Lt.
+Colonel John Macrae-Gilstrap purchased and began restoring it.
+He completed the restoration in 1932.

 The other ghost is known as Lady Mary.
 The female ghost is said to be the spirit of Mary, Queen of Scots, who is also credited with haunting several other castles in Scotland.
 Lady Mary is seen in the castle bedrooms of Eilean Donan Castle.